 Temperatures play a key role in preventing contamination and so they must be maintained before preparation, during display after preparation, when food is served hot, when food is served cold, after cooking and when reheating food.
 It is important to cook the food thoroughly up to the recommended temperatures and duration of time.
 All utensils must be cleaned thoroughly with detergent and hot water to prevent contamination.
 FBOs must purchase raw foods and ingredients only from licensed vendors so foods can be prepared safely for consumers.
 It is equally important to ensure that food service employees are aware and adequately trained to follow safe food practices and FBOs must impress on them the need to follow good personal hygiene practices.

 Other food safety precautions that FBOs must keep in mind are that water used in the preparation of foods or water that comes in contact with food for cleaning, heating or steaming must be potable drinking water.
 Ice must be made of potable water especially if it comes in contact with food or drink and must be produced, handled and stored hygienically.
-Utensils and work surfaces that come in contact with raw meat, unwashed vegetables and soil from vegetables need thorough cleaning and sterilising.
+Utensils and work surfaces that come in contact with raw meat, unwashed vegetables and soil from vegetables need a thorough cleaning and sterilizing.
 Chopping boards and utensils for preparing raw meats and all other foods must be separate.
 One other way that food can get contaminated is from the drip when defrosting foods so adequate precautions must be taken so the drip does not enter other foods.

 Sometimes FBOs tend to overlook the design of their premises and that it meets regulatory requirements.
 There must be enough working space and appropriate storage conditions to store raw materials and ingredients.
 Walls, floors, ceilings, doors, windows and work surfaces must be of a material that does not attract dirt and mould and is easy to clean.
 There must be adequate washing facilities including hand washing facilities and toilets for staff, adequate ventilation, lighting, proper drainage and waste disposal and a separate storage area for cleaning agents and disinfectants.
 Adequate measures must be taken to prevent pests and insects from contaminating food both in storage and during preparation.
 Food waste must be stored in containers that cannot be tampered with by pests or stray dogs and cats.
-Vehicles and containers used to transport food must meet hygiene standards and must have temperature control so the food is protected from getting contaminated.
+Vehicles and containers used to transport food must meet hygiene standards and must have a temperature control so the food is protected from getting contaminated.

 One of the biggest food safety precautions the FBOs are responsible is to make sure their food service staff is fully conversant with all personal hygiene best practices.
 FBOs must provide soap for hand washing as well as hygienic clothing, gloves, hair covering.
-Food handlers must be sufficiently knowledgeable about the factors that can cause contamination and cross contamination of foods like cutting boards, clothing, utensils, raw meat and vegetables.
-They must not smoke, spit, sneeze, touch face or hair, or eat food, while handling food for consumers.
-They must wash hands after touching raw meat, going to toilet, blowing their nose, after touching phones and mobiles or handling money.
-They must not wear jewellery when handling foods.
+Food handlers must be sufficiently knowledgeable about the factors that can cause contamination and cross-contamination of foods like cutting boards, clothing, utensils, raw meat and vegetables.
+They must not smoke, spit, sneeze, touch face or hair, or eat food while handling food for consumers.
+They must wash hands after touching raw meat, going to the toilet, blowing their nose, after touching phones and mobiles or handling money.
+They must not wear jewelry when handling foods.
 If ill and suffering from infectious diseases or skin infections they must not be permitted to work.